 Ada Reads is a community wide initiative to promote the power of reading and use of libraries.
 The poster campaign is sponsored by: Ada Public Library (opens a new tab), Ada Public Library Friends, Linscheid Library, and Linscheid Library Academic Friends.

 All community members are welcome to visit the Ada Public Library and Linscheid Library.
-Each library's hours are in the column to the right.

 Read about the community members featured in the Ada Reads posters below.